-Read more on how Telco Cloud become better with Software Defined Infrastructure here.
+Read more on how Telco Cloud become better with Software Defined Infrastructure core network.

 Recognizing the game-changing potential of Intel® Rack Scale Design (Intel® RSD) and its software-defined infrastructure, we developed Ericsson Hyperscale Datacenter System 8000 to bring Future Digital Infrastructure to service providers.
 For the first time, they can deliver cloud computing performance, cost, and manageability on a par with hyperscale leaders such as Google, Facebook, and Amazon.

-Get more insights about Cloud and NFV Infrastructure here.
+Get more insights about Cloud and NFV Infrastructure cloud infrastructure.

 White Board Session: Cloud Native Applications

 Jonas Falkenå, Senior Expert Application Architecture Implementation.
 We talk container solutions emerging in telco environments.
 We talk automation, distribution, portability, separation of business logic and application date/state, micro-service modularity and fault tolerance.